-The Board believes it should have the flexibility to establish a leadership structure that works best for Principal at any given time and reviews that structure as appropriate.
-Historically, the positions of Chairman of the Board and CEO have been separately held by two people or combined and held by one person, depending on prevailing circumstances.
-Currently, these roles are separate: Larry Zimpleman is the Chairman of the Board, and Dan Houston is the CEO.
-Effective immediately following the annual meeting, Mr. Houston will be both Chairman of the Board and CEO.
-Since 1990, the Board has appointed a Lead Director because it is important that the independent Directors have a formally acknowledged leader in addition to the Chairman of the Board who leads the Board generally.
+The Board exercises flexibility in establishing a leadership structure that works best for Principal at any given time.
+Historically, the positions of Chairman of the Board and CEO have been held by two people or combined and held by one person, depending on circumstances.
+Currently, Daniel J. Houston is the Chairman and CEO.
+Since 1990, the Board has had a Lead Director because it is important that the independent Directors have a formally acknowledged leader in addition to the Chairman of the Board who leads the Board generally.
 The Board regularly reviews the effectiveness of this shared leadership.
-The decision of whether to separate or combine the Chair and CEO positions is based on factors such as the tenure and experience of the CEO and the broader economic and operating environment of the Company.
-As was the case during the past year, Principal followed a pattern of separating the roles of Chairman of the Board and CEO during periods of management transition, with the prior Chairman retaining that position for a period of time as the newly appointed CEO assumes new responsibilities as the Company's chief executive.
-In the Company's experience, a flexible approach is preferable to an approach that either requires or disallows a combined Chairman/CEO.

-Ms. Tallett is the Lead Director and Ms. Bernard is the Alternate Lead Director.

-The Lead Director and Alternative Lead Director are selected by the independent Directors.
-The Nominating and Governance Committee reviews the assignments of Lead Director and Alternate Lead Director annually.
+Whether to separate or combine the Chairman and CEO positions is based on factors such as the tenure and experience of the CEO and the broader economic and operating environment of the Company.
+Principal has separated the roles of Chairman of the Board and CEO during periods of management transition, with the prior Chairman retaining that position as the newly appointed CEO assumes new responsibilities.
+The Board prefers this flexible approach to a requirement that the positions of Chairman/CEO be combined or separate.
+Ms. Tallett, the Lead Director, was selected by the independent Directors.
+The Nominating and Governance Committee reviews the assignments of Lead Director annually.

-The Lead Director and the Chairman jointly make the decisions on the Board's agenda for each regular quarterly meeting, and the Lead Director seeks input from the other independent Directors.
+The Lead Director and the Chairman jointly decide on the Board's agenda for each regular quarterly meeting, and the Lead Director seeks input from the other independent Directors.
 The Lead Director and Chairman share the duties of presiding at each Board meeting.
 The Chairman presides when the Board is meeting as a full Board.
-The Lead Director:

-- Presides when the Chairman is not present and plans and leads executive sessions of independent Directors ("Executive Sessions").
-Executive Sessions generally occur at the start and end of each regularly scheduled Board meeting, and were held in conjunction with each regularly scheduled Board meeting during 2015. - The Lead Director also leads the Board's annual self evaluation of its performance, calls special Board meetings if the Chairman is unable to act for any reason, and leads the Board's CEO succession planning discussions.
+The Lead Director presides when the Chairman is not present; plans and leads executive sessions of independent Directors ("Executive Sessions"); leads the Board's annual self evaluation, calls special Board meetings if the Chairman is unable to act, and leads the Board's CEO succession planning discussions.
+Executive Sessions generally occur at the start and end of each regularly scheduled Board meeting, and were held in conjunction with each regularly scheduled Board meeting during 2016.